tyler-ramage-inc/isuzu-vehicross/README.md

 5. MODAL #2:<br>  In the footer section if you click on "Sign Up Now" a sign-up form modal will appear.
 In the future this will allow visitors to sign up for various updates.
 I already have the actual pdf's ready for download for future implementation.

 6. I've purchased two domains but have not decided which to use when this site goes live (www.TylersVX.com and www.vxParts.com).
 When the site goes live I will remove the "What is it?" and the down arrow.
-The site will load the full contents without having to click anything.
+The site will load the full contents without having to click anything and all nav links will have pages.